A Quick Guide to Visiting Capul Island in Northern Samar

 🔹 Bring your own snorkeling gear if you wish to explore the waters, as rentals may be scarce.

-🔹 Plan to stay overnight to fully enjoy the island’s slow pace and stunning sunsets.
+🔹 Stay overnight to fully enjoy the island’s slow pace and stunning sunsets.

 🔹 Hire a local guide for historical insights and help navigating around the island’s attractions.